TI-Toolkit/tokens-wiki/tokens/FnOff.md

 <tt><kbd><b>vars</b></kbd></tt>, `Y-VARS`, `4:On/Off2:FnOff`
 <hr>

-The `FnOff` command is used to turn off equations in the current [graphing mode](/graphing-mode).
-When you turn off an equation, it's still defined, but isn't graphed; you can reverse this with the [FnOn](/fnon) command.
+The <tt>FnOff</tt> command is used to turn off equations in the current [graphing mode](/graphing-mode).
+When you turn off an equation, it's still defined, but isn't graphed; you can reverse this with the <tt><a href="/fnon">FnOn</a></tt> command.
 To turn functions on and off manually, put your cursor over the = symbol in the equation editor, and press enter.

-When `FnOff` is used by itself, it will turn off all defined equations in the current graphing mode.
-You can also specify which equations to turn off, by writing their numbers after `FnOff`: for example, `FnOff 1` will turn off the first equation, and `FnOff 2,3,4,5` will off turn the second, third, fourth, and fifth.
-The numbers you give `FnOff` have to be valid equation numbers in the graphing mode.
-When turning equations on and off in [sequence](/seq-mode) mode, use 1 for `u`, 2 for `v`, and 3 for `w`.
+When <tt>FnOff</tt> is used by itself, it will turn off all defined equations in the current graphing mode.
+You can also specify which equations to turn off, by writing their numbers after <tt>FnOff</tt>: for example, <tt>FnOff 1</tt> will turn off the first equation, and <tt>FnOff 2,3,4,5</tt> will off turn the second, third, fourth, and fifth.
+The numbers you give <tt>FnOff</tt> have to be valid equation numbers in the graphing mode.
+When turning equations on and off in [sequence](/seq-mode) mode, use 1 for <tt>u</tt>, 2 for <tt>v</tt>, and 3 for <tt>w</tt>.

-The most common use for [FnOn](/fnon) and `FnOff` is to disable functions when running a program, so that they won't interfere with what you're doing on the graph screen, then enable them again when you're done.
+The most common use for <tt><a href="/fnon">FnOn</a></tt> and <tt>FnOff</tt> is to disable functions when running a program, so that they won't interfere with what you're doing on the graph screen, then enable them again when you're done.

 ## Error Conditions